fredbred/work-service-api/README.md

 It is a 24 hour timetable 0-8, 8-16, 16-24
 Preferably write a couple of units tests."

+# Install Uvicorn package

+Run the command: pip install uvicorn[standard]

-# Start API in the terminal
+# Start API

-Use the command:  uvicorn main:app --reload
+Run the command in the terminal:  uvicorn main:app --reload

 # Test the API